WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

 A dedicated page which displays every user the list of courses they have purchased and based on their selection, recommends them other courses on offer.

 = Set course access expiry period =
-Set the course expiry date on course backend and upon course expire, users are automatically unenrolled from the course on WordPress and Moodle.
+Set the course expiry date on course backend and after course expire, users are automatically unenrolled from the course on WordPress and Moodle.

  = Premium Extensions =
 **WooCommerce Integration for Edwiser Bridge**